-- Eco-political Economy (EDE economic dimension)
+- Eco-political Economy – From Global to Local (EDE economic dimension)

 - Skillful Means for Social Transformation

-(I) Emerging Worldview, Self Discovery and Healing (EDE world view dimension)
+Emerging Worldview, Self Discovery and Healing

 The multi-dimensional crises human beings are facing in the contemporary world demand a fundamental change of the mindset that creates them.
-The European Enlightenment paradigm that has been dominating the world in the last few hundred years is under serious re-assessment and enquiry from East and West, North and South.
-Humans and other living beings have been facing serious crises across the globe for decades: the increasing rate of natural disasters, ecological destruction, violent conflicts between nations and groups, poverty and hunger, loneliness and meaninglessness in modern life, etc.
+The European Enlightenment paradigm that has been dominating the world in the last few hundred years is under serious re-assessment and inquiry from East and West, North and South.
+Humans and other living beings have been facing serious crises across the globe for decades: climate change and the increasing rate of natural disasters, ecological destruction, violent conflicts between nations and groups, poverty and hunger, loneliness and meaninglessness in modern life, etc.

-(II) Interpersonal Dynamics: Power Sharing & Compassion (EDE social dimension)
+Interpersonal Dynamics: Power Sharing & Compassion

 Interpersonal relationships become a very important issue in rebuilding community in the modern world.
 Participants will learn skilful means that enhance compassion and power sharing as a core of new values.
 We will also explore diverse aspects of leadership issues and trust building.
 The first module is to build a community of learning so participants feel comfortable and safe in the process of participatory education within this programme.
 Nonviolent Communication will be very helpful in putting compassion into practice in daily life of living together, taking into account one’s own needs and the needs of others.
 Conflict Transformation and Process Work will be part of this key area so that participants will be ready to work with conflict that is a natural part of community life.

-(III) Eco-political Economy (EDE economic dimension)
+(EDE economic dimension)

-(IV) Ecology & Design (EDE ecology dimension)
+(EDE ecology dimension)

 Modern society ignores the fragility and interconnectedness of ecological systems.
 We breathe from the air, eat food from the soil, drink water from rivers, using energy from all sources without really knowing how they work and work together.
 We have taken planet earth and the universe for granted and have messed things up to the point of crisis.
 It is important that we look at nature with new eyes, and it is imperative to build a new relationship with Mother Earth.

-(V) Skillful means for Social Transformation
+Skillful Means for Social Transformation

 This includes a lot of practice using facilitation skills and meta-skills to contribute meaningfully to others with deep respect and deep listening.
 In short, the programme is designed to equip participants with inspiration and the skills needed to be a change worker who can function meaningfully in the present global context.